serversideup/spin-site/content/en/installation/install-composer.md

 </alert>

-We can use Docker to run `composer` and install it on your project.
+We can use Docker to run `composer` and install it on your project. **Run this command from the parent folder of your project.**

 ```bash
 docker run --rm -e "S6_LOGGING=1" -v  $(pwd):/var/www/html serversideup/php:8.1-fpm composer require serversideup/spin --dev